flowroute/flowroute-numbers-php/README.md

 ## Create a PHP file to import the Controllers and Models<a name=createphp></a>

 The following describes importing the SDK and setting up your API credentials.
 Importing the SDK allows you to instantiate the [Controllers](#controllers), which contain the methods used to perform tasks with the SDK.
-In order to do this, create and run a PHP file.
+In order to do this, you will need to create and run a PHP file.
+You can create the file either through using a terminal shell or through a code text editor.
+The sample files in this SDK were created using a code text editor.
+In the following example, all Controllers are instantiated using a single file:

-When creating your own file for running the methods you will need to create one or more files that instantiate the Controllers and the methods.
+1. Using a code text editor, create a new file.

+2. At the top of the file, add the following line:

+		require_once('vendor/autoload.php');

+3. Next add the lines that instatiate the Controllers:

+		use FlowrouteNumbersLib\Controllers\InboundRoutesController;
+		use FlowrouteNumbersLib\Controllers\PurchasablePhoneNumbersController;
+		use FlowrouteNumbersLib\Controllers\TelephoneNumbersController;
+		use FlowrouteNumbersLib\APIException;

+4. Add the lines the set variables for each of the Controllers:

+		$irc = new InboundRoutesController();
+		$pnc = new PurchasablePhoneNumbersController();
+		$tnc = new TelephoneNumbersController();

+5. Add lines that call the BillingMethod and Route models:

+		use FlowrouteNumbersLib\Models\BillingMethod;
+		use FlowrouteNumbersLib\Models\Route;

+6. Optionally at the end of the file, add a line that prints out a response after invoking a method, allowing you to see the response in the terminal window:

+		print_r($response);

+ >**Important:** Throughout this SDK, `response` is used in examples. `response` is a variable name that can be changed to a name of your own choosing.
+It can support an unlimited number of characters.
+If you choose to rename `response`, make sure that any method that references that variable name is also changed to use the new name.
+For example, you might have the following:
+>
+>`$blob = $pnc->listAvailableNPAs();`
+>
+>`print_r($blob);`

+7. Save the PHP file in your top-level **flowroute-numbers-php** directory with a .php extension.
+For example, *mycontrollers.php*.

+8. Add Controller methods as needed.
+See [Controllers](#controllers).

+###Example PHP file

-The following shows an example of a single PHP file that instantiates all Controllers:
+The following shows an example of a single Python file that imports and instantiates all three Controllers:

 		require_once('vendor/autoload.php');